How much money should you have saved when you retire?

 · Calculate your needs

 The first step on your path to 401(k) success is to determine your retirement needs.
 What kind of lifestyle do you envision living?
 Will you move to a more retirement-friendly state?
 Are you going to travel a lot?
 How long would you ideally like to be retired?
 How much of your current salary will you need in retirement?
 Will you consider working part-time during retirement?
 Answering these questions will help build the framework for your 401(k) strategy and give you an idea of how much money you’re going to need to fund your new lifestyle.
 If you aren’t on the path to meeting the goals you envisioned yet, that’s okay.
 You have time to increase your financial literacy rates, and if needed, you can always adjust your investment variables, like 401(k) contribution rates, investment strategy, and date of retirement, to reflect your goals and get you back on track.

 · Take advantage of a company match

 Life is unpredictable.
-And sometimes it gets in the way of your savings goals.
+And sometimes it gets in the way of your savings resolutions.
 While you may not always be able to save as much as you would like, a common piece of retirement planning is to take full advantage of any company match that’s offered by your employer.
 The match provides additional dollars to your retirement plan, which will contribute to potential long-term compounding and growth of your account.
 So if your employer offers a 50 percent match up to 6 percent of your salary, make sure to contribute at least that 6 percent so you don’t leave free money on the table.

 You might also be interested in: How to locate a 401(k) from a previous employer